frontenddogma/web-development-glossary/manuscript/appendix.md

 * [Parameter (computer programming)](https://en.wikipedia.org/wiki/Parameter_(computer_programming)){#w-parameter-argument}
 * [](){} @@

-The original works, which are released under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/), have been modified.
+The original works, which have been released under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/), have been modified, which in most cases means that they have been shortened.

 ## Mozilla Developer Network (MDN) Contributions